kailash-manasarovar/statement/docs/timeline/2024/january.md

 - A few mornings later, when I'm practicing, Nacho pops his head into my room and says sorry and then disappears again.
 - I find it very weird and tweet about it.
 Something banal like, "hmm interesting", but they will know what I was referring to.
 - The next choir class, Nacho continues to be part of the bullying and threats.
-- I see him interacting with all the young girls (Domingo's students) after class, and they're all saying "coffee" really loudly as he asks them if they'll "go for a coffee".
+- I see him interacting with all the young girls (Dominic's students) after class, and they're all saying "coffee" really loudly as he asks them if they'll "go for a coffee".
 - I ask Samuel what's going on, why are they saying "coffee" loudly, and he says, oh it's just a game.

 ## Nacho follows me around town